 Severe brain injuries however require extensive immediate treatment followed by ongoing monitoring and rehabilitation.
 The exact therapy recommended will depend on which functions have been impaired by the brain injury.
 The ultimate goal of rehabilitation is to help the patient become as independent as possible.
 For some brain injury patients, this may involve relearning basic motor skills such as standing, walking, eating, and talking.
 For others, it may mean helping with coordination, balance or memory.

-How A Brain Injury Can Effect Quality Of Life
+How A Brain Injury Can Affect Quality Of Life